 - MHU 46 and the MHU 92 will start at 7.00am

-- MHU 42 (Red Route) starts from The Admiral Rodney Inn at Martley and will start at 8.15am.
+- MHU 38 will start from The Admiral Rodney Inn at Martley at 8.30am.

-- MHU 25 (Blue Route) starts from The Malvern Hills Hotel and will start at 12.00pm: Transport for MHU44, MHU34 & MHU26 competitors can be provided to the various start locations which will cost approx £10.00 per person and you can secure your transport by selecting that option during your booking process.
+- MHU 23 will start from Sally’s Place at 11.00am.
+If required, transport for MHU38, MHU31 & MHU23 competitors can be provided to the various start locations which will cost £12.00 per person and you can secure your transport by selecting that option during your booking process.
 On the day, each participant will be given a race number which must be clearly attached by safety pins, to either the back or front and be clearly visible.
 It is the competitors responsibilty to ensure all CP stations have recorded their time as they pass through (this is in addition to the chip-timing system).
 All Teams must have pre-registered before the day and consist of at least three competitors who will also count as individual competitors amongst the rankings.
 Relay team members in categories of either 2/ 3 or 4/6 will carry chip-timed battens.

 Competitors must be self sufficient, and carry the following mandatory items: